 PROCESS: During suicide to Hope (s2H), participants reflect upon their qualities as helpers—the beliefs, values, and attitudes they bring to the relationship.
 They also learn about various meanings of suicide experiences and discover the opportunities for recovery and growth they present.
 More specifically, suicide to Hope is structured around a three-phase Pathway to Hope (PaTH) model.
 The Understanding Phase focuses on exploring and describing barriers to recovery and growth.
 This establishes a foundation for the Planning Phase involving the formulation of recovery and growth goals and plans.
 The Implementing Phase focuses on monitoring progress and reviewing the process.
 Clinicians and professional helpers who attend a s2H workshop learn how to use this model collaboratively with those they serve.
 The workshop is highly interactive with a mix of large group and small group discussion and simulations.

-The upcoming dates for Suicide to Hope:
+Next date for Suicide to Hope:

 - November 20, 2017